-Whenever I hear someone complain that Christmas is out in the stores too early – that it’s becoming all about selling and not about giving, something rings untrue to me.
-Whenever I start to think that Christmas is losing its meaning, a little part of me calls out “and what are YOU going to do about it?”
+It’s become an annual tradition to complain that Christmas is out in the stores too early – that it’s becoming all about selling and not about giving.
+Whenever I start to think that Christmas is losing its meaning, a little part of me calls out “so what am I going to do about it?”

 I secretly love that the Christmas season is longer now than ever before, but that’s beside the point.
 The point is really that if I don’t see Christ in the symbols of Christmas all around, that is really my own fault.
-The symbols have changed only slightly but we have stopped thinking of them, and teaching our children what they mean.
+The symbols have changed only slightly but many of us have stopped thinking of them and teaching our children what they mean.